How to Repot a Cactus Plant (An Easy Step-by-Step Guide)

 But like all plants, they need the right care to stay healthy.

-One important part of caring for a cactus is knowing when and how to repot it.
+One important part of caring for a cacti is knowing when and how to repot it.

-So, how often should you repot a cactus?
+So, how often should you repot cacti?
 Generally, you should repot your cactus every two to three years.

-However, you may need to do it more or less frequently, depending on your size and type of cactus plant.
+However, you may need to do it more or less frequently, depending on your size and type of cacti.

 Repotting succulents and cacti is a great way to give them a fresh start and encourage new growth.